epilepsy for pharmacists

 Epilepsy is the tendency to have recurrent seizures caused by a sudden burst of intense electrical activity in the brain.
-Epilepsy is the most common serious neurological condition in the UK, affecting more than 600,000 people*.
+There are over 40 different types of epilepsy, each having a typical cause and seizure type.
+Epilepsy is the most common serious neurological condition in the UK, affecting more than 600,000 people.

-More people experience focal (also called partial) seizures than generalised seizures.
-Focal seizures start in a discrete area of the brain.
+More people experience focal (previously called partial) seizures than generalised seizures.
+Focal seizures start in one part of the brain.
 Where in the brain this happens determines the nature of the seizures that occur.
-During focal seizures a person may be fully aware (simple focal seizures).
-Others, whilst not unconscious, are not aware of what is happening (complex focal seizures).
+During focal seizures a person may be fully aware (focal aware seizures).
+Others, whilst not unconscious, are not aware of what is happening (focal impaired awareness seizures).

-A focal seizure may spread to the whole brain leading to a bilateral convulsive seizure (sometimes called secondary generalised epilepsy).
+A focal seizure may spread from one side to both sides of the brain (focal to bilateral tonic-clonic seizure).

-In primary generalised seizures, both halves of the brain are involved from the start.
-These seizures are not preceded by an aura (simple focal seizure) so there is no warning that a seizure is starting.
+In generalised onset seizures, both halves of the brain are involved from the start.
+These seizures are not preceded by an aura (focal seizure) so there is no warning that a seizure is starting.

 - The muscles contract and the body goes stiff, the person may cry out, then lose consciousness and fall to the floor, cyanosed.